Thursday, 15 February 2024

 Over the last few years there's been considerable interest in my black and white images, especially the portraits.
 I made the move from film to digital equipment long ago and didn't shoot any film for about five years after that.

 However some clients who saw my black and white portfolio began asking if I would use film again and print the results for them in the traditional 'analog' way i.e. in the darkroom.
-This came as a surprise, nevertheless I got out my Hasselblad medium format camera and now use it regularly.
+This came as a surprise, nevertheless I got out my Hasselblad medium format camera again and started using it.

-For print making I have found an awesome darkroom space to use at Gallery 44: Centre for Contemporary Photography.
+I disassembled my darkroom after 'going digital' in 2003; so for print making I have found an awesome darkroom space to rent at Gallery 44: Centre for Contemporary Photography.
 Whenever possible I make my black and white prints by hand, in the darkroom, on fibre based paper and process for archival quality.

 Now, when making b/w photos of people, I use both digital and film platforms, sometimes during the same session.
-Some photographers aren't comfortable shooting digital and film in the same session.
-This is understandable since each type of camera is a different type of tool that requires a different approach.
-Switching from one to the other can break the flow of the shoot.
-Dividing the portrait session into 'digital' and 'film' segments helps me make that transition smoothly.
+This can be tricky, since each of the camera systems requires is a different type of tool that requires a different approach.
+However, I love working with that challenge because the results can be really powerful.
+Since switching from a film camera to digital can break the flow of the shoot, I divide the portrait session into 'digital' and 'film' segments; this helps me make a smooth transition between the two approaches.

 When using both platforms in a session I usually start shooting with my Canon 5D MkII and an 85mm lens - I also love using my 50mm - 1.8.
 It's light, sharp and discrete - a beautiful lens for portraits.
 This allows plenty of shooting with no concern for film and processing costs while also creating a nice warm up period - a time for the subject and I to relax.